soundpress/RulesOfNYC/docs/c43/index.rst

 *§ 9-01 Purpose.* ::

-These rules of procedure are established for the review of applications for Certification to Allow a Limited Increase in Street Wall Width pursuant to Section 132-51 of the Zoning Resolution (ZR).
+These rules of procedure are established for the review of applications for Certification to Allow a Limited Increase in Street Wall Width pursuant to § 132-51 of the Zoning Resolution (ZR).